Shagshag/prestashop-documentation/ControllerCore.md

 * Class name: ControllerCore
 * Namespace:
 * This is an **abstract** class

-* This class is defined in classes\controller\Controller.php line 31
+* This class is defined in [classes/controller/Controller.php line 31](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/Controller.php#31)